Mccalabrese/SQL-and-Postgre-to-detect-fraud/README.md

 Are there any outliers for cardholder ID 25?
 How many outliers are there per month?
 Do you notice any anomalies?
 Describe your observations and conclusions.

-*There are certainly 9 outlier transactions, however I would not use this necessarily as evidence of fraud.
-These outliers potentially suggest cause to verify these transactions with the customer.
-There are approximatly 1.5 outliers per month.*
+*There are certainly 9 outlier transactions in every month of the first semester of 2018 with the exception of febuary.
+These anomalous transactions repeat more frequently as time goes on, as seen in the above box plot.
+There are approximatly 1.5 outliers per month, however these start infrequently and increase with time.
+Cardholder 25 may have been hacked.*

 ### Transactions under $2 by card: